Velocity-Group/limitless-main/README.md

 * FS-334	When the video is in .Webm  format it takes a long time to convert to MP4

+* FS-335	Production server- chat box image frame is in blue - it should be in grey

+* FS-336	After subscription gets renewed from Free->Monthly its not showing in Earning USD history

 - 1.2.0

 * FS-90	Payout page decimal can be upto digits only